• About

 ♦ The Hungry Scribbler uses lemon balm in a roasted blueberry and lemon balm ice cream.

 What are your favorite uses for lemon balm?
 Do you use or grow it?
-If not, check out the links below to find sources to buy your own lemon balm and start enjoying these terrific lemon balm benefits!
+If not, check out the links above to find sources to buy your own lemon balm and start enjoying these terrific lemon balm benefits!

 Pin to save these uses for lemon balm for later!